freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/15-javascript-algorithms-and-data-structures-22/build-a-palindrome-checker-project/build-a-palindrome-checker.md

 assert.strictEqual(resultEl.innerText.trim().replace(/[.,?!]+$/g, '').toLowerCase(), 'not a palindrome is not a palindrome');
 ```

-When the `#text-input` element contains the text `A man, a plan, a canal.
-Panama` and the `#check-btn` element is clicked, the `#result` element should contain the text `"A man, a plan, a canal.
+Cuando el elemento `#text-input` contiene el texto `A man, a plan, a canal.
+Panama` y el elemento `#check-btn` es pulsado, el elemento `#result` debe contener el texto `"A man, a plan, a canal.
 Panama is a palindrome"`.

 ```js
 const inputEl = document.getElementById('text-input');